bsahin/800-63C-ImplGuide/800-63C-ImplGuide.md

 If the ID Token contains personally identifiable information, it must be encrypted to the RP at FAL2.
 This is accomplished by using the JSON Web Encryption (JWE) specification and a key registered to the client.

-OpenID Connect could reach FAL3 by providing a claim within the ID Token that references a cryptographic key to be presented by the user.
+OpenID Connect could reach FAL3 by providing a claim within the ID Token that references a cryptographic key to be presented by the subscriber.

 #### 5.3 Personal Identity Verification (PIV) Card